 * this reference is for the hubby!
 Whenever we say “mountains” it is normally followed by “Gandalf” due to the phrase “I want to see mountains Gandalf” as uttered by Bilbo Baggins in Lord of the Rings!

 OK so that’s it for now!
-I think I’ve given you enough ideas of what you can do if you visit – there is so much more I could mention (such as the upcoming Surf Snowdonia which is being launched August 1st!).
+I think I’ve given you enough ideas of what you can do if you visit – there is so much more I could mention (such as surfing at Surf Snowdonia in Dolgarrog).